Seve Ballesteros: Early life

+Professional career

 Ballesteros turned professional in March 1974 at the age of 16.
 He burst onto the international scene with a second-place finish in 1976 Open Championship at Royal Birkdale Golf Club.
-He led by two shots after the third round, but a final round 74 saw him tie with Jack Nicklaus, six shots behind the winner Johnny Miller.
+He led by two shots after the third round, but a final round 74 saw him tie for second with Jack Nicklaus, six shots behind the winner Johnny Miller.
 He went on to win the European Tour Order of Merit (money title) that year, a title that he would win the next two years, and six times total, a record at the time (since surpassed by Colin Montgomerie).
-Ballesteros won his first Open Championship in 1979 with a closing 70, a round in which he famously hit his tee shot into a car park on the 16th hole yet still made a birdie.
+Ballesteros won his first Open Championship in 1979 with a closing 70, a round in which he famously hit his tee shot into a car park on the 16th hole yet still made birdie.

 Ballesteros went on to win five major championships: the Masters Tournament in 1980 and 1983, and The Open Championship in 1979, 1984 and 1988.
 His 1980 Masters win was the first by a European player, and at the time he was the youngest winner of the tournament, at age 23 (though this record was broken by Tiger Woods in 1997, when he was 21 years old).
 His 1979 win at The Open Championship similarly made him the youngest winner of the tournament in the 20th century, and the first golfer from continental Europe to win a major since Frenchman Arnaud Massy won The Open in 1907.
-Ballesteros won the rain delayed Masters in 1983 by 5 shots.
+Ballesteros won the rain-delayed Masters in 1983 by five shots.
+As of 2023, he is the last golfer to win the Masters on a Monday.
 Ballesteros described the putt he holed on the 18th green at St Andrews to win the 1984 Open Championship as "the happiest moment of my whole sporting life."